sapirani/GreenSecurityMeasurementAndOptimizationFramework/README.md

 1. any unnecessary program is closed (including backgroud procceses)
 2. all result files are closed
 3. auto brightness disabled
-4. computer does not go to sleep after an interval of time
-5. reboot computer after each measurement
+4. reboot computer after each measurement

 ### Modes of execution
 There are 3 modes of execution: